ry-dgel/self-phase/readme.md

 # Self-Phase Modulation
 ## Code for simulation of SPM on laser pulses through hollow optical fibers from matlab -> julia
-Done by Rigel and Joseph as part of undergraduate thesis.
+Done by Rigel Zifkin and Joseph McGowan as part of our undergraduate thesis.

 ```
-julia -p <number of sims to run at once/cores to use> multi-thread.jl <Parameter File> <Number of times to save data>
+julia -p <number of sims to run at once/cores to use> MultiThread.jl <Parameter File> <Number of times to save data>
 ```
 ## Parameters
 Parameters are input as either single numbers, or a triplet defining a range.